 I don’t need to use caching anymore for this blog, but you should probably also download a caching plugin:

 W3 Total Cache: I don’t use this one any more on 4corners7seas since moving my hosting to WP Engine.
 That’s because WP Engine has their own in-house solution for caching so they block caching plugins on sites they host.
 Caching is essentially a way to make your site faster, so if you’re using cheap shared hosting you’ll want to do whatever you can to boost your site speed a bit; I still use W3 on my other sites.
 It’s a little confusing to set up the first time, so see here for help.

 And another that some people might find useful:

 Media File Renamer: SEO isn’t only about what you write about and how you write it.
 It’s also important to do SEO for your images, including making sure they have relevant filenames.
-I don’t use this plugin anymore, but when I was doing everything on just my iPad I needed a way to rename image files and this plugin allows you to easily rename them from within the media library after you’ve uploaded them to your site.
+I don’t use this plugin anymore, but at the start when I was doing everything on just my iPad I needed a way to rename image files and this plugin allows you to easily rename them from within the media library after you’ve uploaded them to your site.
 Also one time after an update there was a minor bug, I contacted the developer who immediately fixed it (always a good sign).
 Again, see below for more on SEO and see here for help with image SEO.

 There are loads more plugins to consider for a new travel blog; as noted above related content plugins are very popular, and often when you’re trying to work out how to get your blog to do something new the solution will already exist in the form of a plugin.